peterdavidconley/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?

+The DOM is a javascript object representation of all HTML, CSS, and JavaScript.
+It stands for Document Object Module.

 2. What is an event?

+Added functionality provoked by user interaction.

 3. What is an event listener?

+A method you attach to an element that adds functionality through user interaction.

 4. Why would we convert a NodeList into an Array?

+Nodelist had a limited amount of methods you can use on them.

 5. What is a component?

+A single element or collection of elements comprised of HTML, CSS, and JavaScript that is to be used over and over like a button or card.